Compare Mechanical Breakdown Insurance - The Definitive Guide

 Summary:

-- The idea is that it protects you from the risk of having to pay for repairs should your car break down, which could otherwise affect your cash flow and ability to make loan repayments.
+- The idea is that MBI protects you from the risk of having to pay for repairs should your car break down, which could otherwise affect your cash flow and ability to make loan repayments.
+Depending on the policy, a wide range of components are covered.

-- However, there are a lot of policy exclusions, meaning claiming on MBI can be difficult.
+- However, there are a policy exclusions -so policies are not a "cover everything and all".
 For example, if your car has a cambelt issue, exhaust problem or "light bulb" issue (which could include sensor malfunctions), you won't be covered.
 There are many more exclusions on top of those.

-- What this means is a lot of the money you pay for an MBI policy is given to car dealers as a commission, with the rest going to the insurer.
+- Please be aware that if you buy an MBI policy at a dealership, a portion of the money is given to car dealers as a commission, with the rest going to the insurer.

 To help explain Mechanical Breakdown Insurance, our guide covers: